DNR FalconCam

 This site is highly desirable for the falcons because it provides a clear view of the Mississippi River.
 Peregrine falcons feed almost exclusively on birds, so this river corridor provides them with easy hunting, particularly during migration as birds journey along the Mississippi Flyway.

-The two adult falcons using this nest box have been identified by the Midwest Peregrine Society as an 11-year-old female and a 15-year-old male.
-This female falcon has nested in this box since 2016.
-The male, banded as a chick in 2009 in Indiana, is a new partner for the female.
+The two adult falcons that used the nest box were identified by the Midwest Peregrine Society as an 11-year-old female, the same one who has nested in this box since 2016, and a 15-year-old male.
+This male, banded as a chick in Indiana, was a new partner for the female.

 Sign up for updates